-PREPARATORY DUKE OF EDINBURGH HILLARY AWARD 2019
+PREPARATORY DUKE OF EDINBURGH HILLARY AWARD 2020

-Taking place on Saturday afternoons during terms 1-4 2019, boys participate in an action-packed internationally-recognised program of sports, service, learning new skills and adventure.
+Scheduled to take place on Saturday afternoons during school terms 1-4 2020, Covid-19 and lockdowns provided significant obstacles to the boys participating in an action-packed internationally-recognised program of sports, service, learning new skills and adventure.
+However, we still managed to complete the practice overnight adventurous journey in September at the Pinnacles.